Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink

 \section{Overview of implemented ADRC algorithm}

-The general-purpose ADRC function block, developed within the ADRC Toolbox, encapsulates four core concepts and methods: \begin{itemize} \item \textit{total disturbance}, which results from the aggregation of system uncertainties into a single, matched, observable term; \item \textit{extended state}, which results from extending the original model of the controlled dynamics with an auxiliary state variable, representing solely the total disturbance; \item \textit{extended state observer}, which is used to reconstruct the total disturbance (and other state variables, if needed) based on available signals and information about the controlled system; \item \textit{active disturbance rejection}, which is the process of constantly updating the control signal with the estimated total disturbance, thus allowing on-line compensation of its effects (similar to feed-forward). \end{itemize}
+The general-purpose ADRC function block, developed within the ADRC Toolbox, encapsulates four core concepts and methods: \begin{itemize} \item \textit{total disturbance}, which results from the aggregation of system uncertainties into a single, matched, observable term; \item \textit{extended state}, which results from extending the original model of the controlled dynamics with an auxiliary state variable, representing solely the total disturbance; \item \textit{extended state observer}, which is used to reconstruct the total disturbance (and other state variables, if needed) based on available signals and information about the controlled system; and \item \textit{active disturbance rejection}, which is the process of constantly updating the control signal with the estimated total disturbance, thus allowing on-line compensation of its effects. \end{itemize}

-In general, the controller introduced within the ADRC Toolbox (in ver.
-1.1.3) is designed to achieve a control error stabilization of a $n$-th order nonlinear single-input single-output (SISO) system, that can be described as
+In general, the controller introduced in the ADRC Toolbox (ver.
+1.1.3) is designed to achieve control error stabilisation of an $n$-th order nonlinear single-input, single-output (SISO) system, which can be described as

-where $x\in\mathbb{R}$ is the controlled variable, $n\in\mathbb{Z}$ is the order of system dynamics (here also a relative order w.r.t. measured signal), $u\in\mathbb{R}$ is the control signal, $d^*\in\mathbb{R}$ represents the external disturbances, and $y^*\in\mathbb{R}$ is the system output perturbed by measurement noise $w\in\mathbb{R}$.
-Following \cite{lakomy2021isat}, system \eqref{eq:originalDynamics} needs to satisfy following assumptions in order for the theoretical analysis (discussed later) to be valid.
+where $x\in\mathbb{R}$ is the controlled variable, $n\in\mathbb{Z}$ is the order of system dynamics (here, a relative order with respect to the measured signal), $u\in\mathbb{R}$ is the control signal, $d^*\in\mathbb{R}$ represents the external disturbances, and $y^*\in\mathbb{R}$ is the system output perturbed by measurement noise $w\in\mathbb{R}$.
+Following \cite{lakomy2021isat}, system \eqref{eq:originalDynamics} needs to satisfy the following assumptions for the theoretical analysis (discussed later) to be valid.